 If you think back to the things you used to do as a child, it’s more than likely that as you grew older, some of those old toys and games have risen in value.
-What this means is that – potentially – you’re sat on a treasure trove of collectable items that could sell for a fortune, if you can manage to detach yourself sentimentally from the items.
-Here are just a few things from your childhood that could be worth a tonne.
+What this means is that – potentially – you’re sat on a treasure trove of collectibles that could sell for a fortune, if you can manage to detach yourself sentimentally from the items.
+Here are a few things from your childhood that could be worth a tonne.

 If you were a child in the 90s, it’s likely that at one point or other, you became obsessed with Pokemon.
 Of course, if you watched the TV show, it’s likely that you also had a sizable card collection.
 If you’re a proper hoarder, you might even still have your cards hidden away somewhere, and if you do, it might be worth having a look through.
-Any particularly good cards could be worth a serious amount on a site like eBay.
+Any perfect cards could be worth a serious amount on a site like eBay.

 First Edition Books

-Any jewellery you received as a child shouldn’t be written off.
-Just because children’s jewellery is smaller than the adult variety, that doesn’t make it any less precious.
+Any jewelry you received as a child shouldn’t be written off.
+Just because children’s jewelry is smaller than the adult variety, that doesn’t make it any less precious.
 Although these pieces might have extreme sentimental value, you could at least see what they’re worth by taking them for valuation.
 Once you know what it’s all worth, you can make a decision as to whether you’re going to sell it or not.

 So there you have it: just some of the collectibles from your childhood that might be worth more now than when you bought them.